Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Strong impurities in topological moire superconductors

 The previous phenomenology highlights that the location of the non-magnetic impurity in the moire pattern has a critical impact on the superconducting gap of the system.
 Such strong spatial dependence is fully absent both in non-topological moire superconductors due to Anderson's theorem\cite{Anderson1959}, as well as in non-moire artificial topological superconductors due to the equivalence of the sites.

-As we will see in the next sections, the interplay between the moire length and the atomic spacing gives rise to a complex interplay between the local impurity and the topological superconductor.
-In particular, such interplay is best understood in the case of weak impurities, where the induced in-gap states do not quickly close the gap for a weak local scattering potential.
+It is interesting noting that in a moire superconductor there is a large mismatch between the length scales of the Bloch states and the impurity, in comparison with a uniform superconductor.
+While there is certainly a mismatch of length scales, our results show that the effect of impurities is comparable both in the absence and presence of a moire.
+From the low energy point of view, a local impurity in real space can be considered like a delta function potential, which creates scattering between all wavevectors in reciprocal space.
+In the presence of a moire, the minibands span a small portion of the original Brillouin zone of the material.
+Nonetheless, due to the mixing between all wavevectors driven by a local impurity, its effect in the minibands is comparable.